Kumodatsu/aoc-2021/README.md

 Since each solution may be written in a different language using different ways of building/running, each of these folders contains a separate README file explaining how to (build and) run.
 Any commands specified in those READMEs should be run from that same folder, unless otherwise specified.
+The commands should all work on bash, cmd and powershell, though on cmd you may have to replace forward slashes in paths with backslashes.